 Mobile apps are not new to facility management.
 But their focus is shifting.
 Gone are the days when facilities apps were mainly used by FM service teams, working around sites.
 Today, IWMS mobile apps are increasingly designed to benefit the entire workforce.
 One of the factors behind this evolution is…

-With worldwide smartphone shipments amounting to around 1.46 billion units in 2017, there’s no denying the wild popularity of these devices.
+With 3 billion active smartphone users globally, there’s no denying the wild popularity of these devices.
 In our personal lives, we have come to rely heavily on our mobile, ‘always-on’ miniature computers and the apps running on them.
 They allow us to organize all aspects of our lives, from shopping and making payments to finding directions and myriad other useful functions.
 It’s only natural then that smart apps are also quickly finding their way to the world of work and facilities management.
 To contribute as much as possible to the performance of buildings and the success of their occupiers, IWMS mobile apps need to acknowledge all stakeholders in the facilities management arena, from service teams and facility managers, to building users, to office space providers and landlords.

 Today’s digital technologies allow knowledge workers to be mobile and work from virtually anywhere.
 But as humans we also crave a sense of place and community.
 Moreover, to perform at our best and achieve common goals, we need workspaces that encourage vibrant interaction and sharing of ideas.
 Whilst also providing room for concentrated solo work.